Glasgow CAN’s new Youth Arts Small Grants scheme has now CLOSED for applications. The deadline to submit an application was Monday 1st of March 2021.

 This scheme is supported by Creative Scotland.

-What is this new opportunity?
+What is this grant scheme?

 This initiative is led by Creative Scotland, supported by the Scottish Government in response to the Covid-19 pandemic.
 The purpose of this fund is to support organisations such as Glasgow CAN to take ownership of the distribution of funding to meet needs in their sector or locality through empowering freelance youth arts practitioners to deliver activity for the benefit of children and young people.
 In addition, the fund aims to strengthen and broaden organisations’ connections with these practitioners such as our amazing members.